 I study what generates, maintains and erodes diversity within and between populations.

 Currently, I'm working to understand fitness consequences of different life histories and the maintenance of a developmental polymorphism in salamanders.

 In my Ph.D. research, I explored how new species form and persist, especially in the context of environmental change and hybridization in stickleback fish.

 I am also committed to teaching, mentoring and outreach.
-I have taught in seven different courses, mentored twelve undergraduates in research, completed a teaching certificate, and worked with K-12 students and teachers.
+I have taught in eight different courses, mentored twelve undergraduates in research, completed a teaching certificate, and worked with K-12 students and teachers.

 My other passions include dancing, hiking, and enjoying nature.